 Lobster Salad in Endive Cups

 I’ve finally gotten the picky hubby to eat a bit of seafood, other than tuna casserole and his mom’s salmon loaf.
 He’s even been known to order salmon instead of beef when we’re dining out.
 Crab is OK, lobster is not.
 After 30 years, I still can’t figure him out.
-But every once and a while, I make something delicious just for me, like this this delicious lobster salad.
+But every once and a while, I make something delicious just for me, like this delicious lobster salad.

-Served in endive cups instead of a lobster roll bun, it’s almost a guilt free appetizer or gourmet lunch.
+Served in endive cups instead of a lobster roll bun, it’s almost a guilt-free appetizer or gourmet lunch.
 Though lobster recipes aren’t regularly featured on our Midwest table, they’re worth an occasional splurge.
 This seafood salad can easily be used for a lobster roll.
 Just fill a lobster roll bun or hot dog bun with a nice mound of lobster salad and dig in.
 Maybe you can even imagine the sound of the Maine surf as you’re indulging.

 Tips for Making Endive Cups